Daedalus-op/summer-with-chips/Day 3/The KV260.md

 [Source](https://rabish.medium.com/blinking-a-led-with-pynq-in-kria-kv260-kr260-dc17f334bc2a)

 ## FIR Filter
 This code has x for an input and is generating a output from that for a low pass filter, it even shows how fast the code is executed by the CPU and how fast the fpga does it.
-It is also showing that graphically and with the difference between the two. it shows the impulse response and the LPF that it is emulating
+It is also showing that graphically and with the difference between the two.
+It shows the impulse response and the LPF that it is emulating
 [Detailed Explanation Here](<./FIR Filter.md>)

 ## SmartCam *